LHAASO protons versus LHAASO diffuse gamma-rays: a consistency check: The cosmic-ray spectrum at the 'knee'

 The CR helium flux is determined by following a similar procedure, i.e., we fit the available data for this component by using the functional form given in Eq.~\ref{eq:cr_spectrum}.
-Our results are shown with a black line in the lower panel of Fig. \ref{fig:cosmic_ray_fluxes} alongside observational data.
-The best-fit parameters are listed in Tab.~\ref{tab:fit_values}.
+Our results are shown in the Supplementary Material, alongside the best-fit parameters.
 The CR helium flux is comparable to the proton flux at low energies.
 However, it becomes dominant above $10^7$~GeV, due to the fact that the helium knee is located at a larger energy than the proton knee.

 Interestingly, the spectral breaks in the helium flux are found, within uncertainties, at roughly twice the energy of the corresponding breaks in the proton spectrum.
 This alignment suggests that the spectral features of both elements appear at nearly the same rigidity $R$, as expected if the origin of the breaks is governed by rigidity-dependent processes such as acceleration or transport.